This post is also available in: Português

 Airport in Penang

 The Penang International Airport is the main international gateway to Penang Island for both domestic and international flights.
 Most common flights are from Kuala Lumpur, Johor Bahru and Kota Kinabalu in Malaysia; Singapore; Bangkok and Phuket in Thailand, as well as many cities in China.
-If you are doing a Penang travel by flight, find a transfer to the airport here.

 Companies such as Malaysia Airlines, Singapore Airlines, Thai Airways, China Southern Airlines and AirAsia operates in Penang airport.